Tutorial

 Choosing the best solution

-An AI-assisted solution like TableQA has an advantage in the usage of heuristics, since the heuristics can be modified in order to improve performance on the solution in most cases without having to re-train the deep learning model.
-But as the natural language gets more complex, more errors occur in the retrieval of information from the table.
+A good solution to this task depends on various factors and user preferences.
+Non-deep-learning solutions that use heuristics are the fastest, but they come with a cost of poor semantic understanding.
+A deep learning model like TAPAS aids in comprehending natural language questions and table structures, but it raises concerns regarding memory issues and high computational costs.
+An AI-assisted solution like TableQA has an advantage in using heuristics since the heuristics can be modified to improve the solution’s performance in most cases without having to retrain the deep learning model.
+However, as natural language becomes more complex, more errors occur in retrieving information from the table.

 Conclusion